openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

 ## Convert TensorFlow* 2 Models <a name="Convert_From_TF2X"></a>

-In order to convert TensorFlow* 2 models, installation of dependencies from `requirements_tf2.txt` is required.
+In order to convert TensorFlow* 2 models, installation of dependencies from `requirements_tf.txt` is required.
 TensorFlow* 2.X officially supports two model formats: SavedModel and Keras H5 (or HDF5).
 Below are the instructions on how to convert each of them.